 Tip 1: Understand your products, it can be difficult

 It may seem obvious but not many businesses truly understand all of their product lines.
 From our experience of working in the Jan/San market, we find that very few businesses know exactly which products give them the most profit, are best sellers, contribute to another sale or are losing traction amongst customers.

-With many competitors all trying to undercut you on price you need to know which products you should be pushing or not.
-Your back office systems and CRM system (if you have one) may not be up to the job of accurately predicting your customer’s buying behavior.
-Plus they may struggle to give you those all-important timely reports to make better business decisions.
+With many competitors all trying to undercut you on price you need to know which products you should or shouldn’t be pushing.
+Your back-office systems and, CRM system (if you have one) may not be up to the job of accurately predicting your customer’s buying behavior.
+Plus, they may struggle to give you those all-important timely reports to make better business decisions.

 What can you do?